 John Kelly grew up in Newry, Co.
 Down and he graduated in 1957 from the UCD Engineering School in Upper Merrion Street with a degree in Chemical Engineering.
 His initial employment was with Esso U.K. after which he was appointed Process Leader to the newly built oil refinery at Whitegate, Co.
 Cork.
 He speaks anecdotally about those early days.

 On the completion of his term as University Registrar In 1994, he was appointed Professor of Chemical Engineering which he held until his retirement in 2000.
-He speaks at length about each of his UCD appointments and explains that while he was Dean he set up a Biomedical Engineering Society for Ireland, together with Proferssors Eoin O’Malley ( Mater Hospital ) and Paddy Fitzgerald (St. Vincent’s Hospital).
+He speaks at length about each of his UCD appointments and explains that while he was Dean he set up a biomedical engineering research programme and a Biomedical Engineering Society for Ireland, together with Proferssors Eoin O’Malley ( Mater Hospital ) and Paddy Fitzgerald (St. Vincent’s Hospital).
 In 1980, he organised a session in the Engineering School in Upper Merrion Street, Dublin on the topic of women in engineering.
 At that time few females studied engineering in UCD.
 Following this meeting, the numbers rose from 2% to 17% in the following year, and were to gradually increase thereafter, keeping pace with international standards.

 In 2007, John Kelly was conferred with an honorary Doctor of Philosophy degree by Bethlehem University in Palestine in recognition of his contribution to its academic development over some twenty five years. ( www.fbui.ie )